What we do

 Improving healthFind out more

-People living in poor countries are more likely to be disabled than those in wealthy parts of the world, often due to lack of healthcare.
-We prevent and treat conditions that can lead to disability, while also helping disabled people access rehabilitation, medical treatment and devices such as hearing aids or wheelchairs.
+People living in poor countries are more likely to be disabled than those in wealthy parts of the world, often due to lack of access to healthcare.
+We prevent and treat conditions that can lead to disability, while improving access to rehabilitation and devices such as hearing aids or wheelchairs.
+As mental health conditions are among the leading..

 Inclusion & rightsFind out more